 In Dracula 2000 Mary is losing the fight to Dracula, after discovering that he's actually Judas.
 Halfway through the fight Dracula snarls at her as they stare at a cross: "He won't have me," (referring to his immortality) to which she replies: "did you ever ask?"
 The question clearly hasn't occurred to him before, and it's enough to give her the upper hand.

-Inverted rather cleverly in the Daredevil film, in which Matt Murdoch receives an armour-piercing answer to a theoretically rhetorical question.
+Inverted rather cleverly in the Daredevil film, in which Matt Murdock receives an armour-piercing answer to a theoretically rhetorical question.
 While in the confessional, no less.

 Matt: "Is justice a sin?"
 The priest: "Vengeance is!"

 For context, the sins he's currently confessing to are as a result of going Vigilante Man on a mob boss who was being prosecuted for rape, and whom Matt feels got Off on a Technicality.
 This would be morally dubious enough already, as rape cases often come down to one person's word against another's, but Matt was the lawyer for the prosecution!
 In the circumstances his confessor actually lets him off quite lightly, but he makes a sufficient impression that Matt eventually adopts a policy of Thou Shalt Not Kill that's at least in line with accepted Church doctrine.